snakster/cpp.react/README.md

 # Introduction
 Cpp.React is reactive programming library for C++11.
 Generally speaking, it provides abstractions to handle change propagation and data processing for a push-based event model.
-It is an alternative to implementing imperative change propagation manually through callback functions and side-effects.

 The two core features of the library are